Application dates and quick links

-The Canadian Association of Genetic Counsellors (CAGC) is committed to ensuring that persons seeking genetic counselling services in Canada are receiving these services from an individual with a high level of competency.
+The Canadian Board of Genetic Counselling (CBGC) is committed to ensuring that members of the Canadian public are receiving genetic counselling services from health care professionals with a standard level of knowledge, skills, attitudes and judgements.
 The process of certification and recertification has been adopted by most professional organizations as a mechanism for assessing and maintaining the knowledge and skills of its practitioners.

-In this spirit the CAGC established an arm’s length Certification Board in 1994.
-The first nation-wide certification exam was held in 1998 and a system for continuing-education credits instituted in 1999.
+The history of Canadian genetic counselling certification extends back to the 1990s, when the Canadian certification process was originally managed by the Canadian Association of Genetic Counsellors (CAGC).
+In 1994, the CAGC established an arm’s length Certification Board and the first nation-wide certification exam was held in 1998, as well as a system for continuing-education credits instituted in 1999.
 Genetic counsellors granted the credential CCGC (Canadian Certified Genetic Counsellor) and/or its French equivalent CGAC (Conseiller(ère) en génétique agréé(e) du Canada), have demonstrated standard knowledge and practice competencies.

 The Professional Governance Committee (PGC) of the CAGC was formed in 2011 to address questions from the membership regarding regulation of genetic counsellors in Canada.
 In 2014, the PGC was commissioned by the CAGC to report on recommendations that would promote the autonomous practice of genetic counsellors in Canada.
 In its report “Toward Autonomous Practice of Genetic Counsellors in Canada: Recommendations to the CAGC”, the PGC recommended “the establishment of a clear process for identifying certified genetic counsellors as soon as possible, either as a National Registry of Genetic Counsellors in Canada or an entity within the CAGC”.
 Until recently the small number of genetic counsellors in Canada has been prohibitive to the formation of a certification organization separate to the CAGC.